irebernardidev/VeggieNosh-MP3/README.md

 ### VeggieNosh: A Vegan Recipe-Sharing Platform

 **Dedicated to the vibrant world of vegan cuisine**, VeggieNosh is a modern recipe-sharing platform inspired by esteemed websites such as [Vegan Recipe Club](https://veganrecipeclub.org.uk) and [Rainbow Plant Life](https://www.rainbowplantlife.com).
-Our platform offers a **user-friendly interface** for crafting, sharing, and archiving beloved vegan recipes.
+The platform offers a **user-friendly interface** for crafting, sharing, and archiving beloved vegan recipes.

 > _This project is a key part of the [Code Institute's Milestone Project 3](https://codeinstitute.net), contributing to the Diploma in Full Stack Software Development.
 It showcases a proficient implementation of **HTML, CSS, JavaScript, Python+Flask, MongoDB**, and other technologies.
 VeggieNosh fulfills the essential criteria for **CRUD operations**, allowing users to create, read, update, and delete recipes with ease._